camalot/psievm/README.md

 #### Installation

+Manual installation can be done by downloading the latest PSIEVM module from the releases and extract to one of the $PSModuleRoot paths.
+This is usually *$env:USERPROFILE\Document\WindowsPowerShell\Modules*.

+**Note: PowerShell Gallery installation is not yet available**

 Installation can be done from the [PowerShell Gallery][9].
 Installing modules from the Gallery requires the latest version of the PowerShellGet module, which is available in [Windows 10][10] or in [Windows Management Framework (WMF) 5.0][11].

     PS > Install-Module psievm

-Manual installation can be done by downloading the latest PSIEVM module from the releases and extract to one of the $PSModuleRoot paths.
-This is usually *$env:USERPROFILE\Document\WindowsPowerShell\Modules*.

 #### Usage